Horror Express-1974

 Horror Express (1974) is a fun 1970s Spanish/British horror film starring legendary horror actors Christopher Lee and Peter Cushing.

-A horror version of Agatha Christie’s Murder On The Orient Express with a bit of camp thrown in, it is an entertaining late-night experience, on a low-budget level.
+A horror version of Agatha Christie’s Murder On The Orient Express, with a bit of camp thrown in, it is an entertaining late-night experience on a low budget.

-It is the early 1900’s, and while traveling from Shanghai to Moscow, via the Trans-Siberian Express, a British anthropologist named Professor Alexander Saxton (Lee) brings an enormous, mysterious crate on board that contains a creature he discovered in a cave.
+It is the early 1900’s, and while traveling from Shanghai to Moscow via the Trans-Siberian Express, a British anthropologist named Professor Alexander Saxton (Lee) brings an enormous, mysterious crate on board containing a creature he discovered in a cave.

-What we know is it has something to do with human evolution.
+What we know is that it has something to do with human evolution.

-A fellow passenger, Doctor Wells (Cushing), and various other passengers become suspicious of the crate and demand to have it opened.
+A fellow passenger, Doctor Wells (Cushing), and other passengers become suspicious of the crate and demand that it be opened.

 The best part of Horror Express is the setting.
-The cozy train is a perfect backdrop for the events taking place and it makes the film exciting as the different cars are set-decorated nicely.
+The cozy train is a perfect backdrop for the events, and it makes the film exciting as the different cars are nicely set-decorated.

 This lends itself to a sense of entrapment and being unable to escape the creature as it roams freely from car to car.

-For being a low-budget film, the train sets are quite believable, as are the sounds of the train.
+For a low-budget film, the train sets are quite believable, as are the train sounds.
 It feels like the actors are on a real train as the tooting horns and the sounds of the tracks are authentic.

-Having actors as big as Lee and Cushing gives the film respect in horror circles and both actors do believable work.
+Having actors as big as Lee and Cushing lends the film respect in horror circles, and both deliver believable performances.

 This film would not have been as good without the talents (and name recognition) of both.

-There are also interesting supporting characters and I didn’t find the acting to be too over-the-top as is known to occur in similar types of horror films.
+There are also interesting supporting characters, and I didn’t find the acting to be too over-the-top, as is common in similar horror films.

-Specifically, the countess’s role and the appearance of Telly Savalas as a Cossack officer investigating events are interesting.
+Specifically, the countess’s role and Telly Savalas’s appearance as a Cossack officer investigating the events are interesting.

 Fans of this genre of horror will understand that suspension of disbelief is necessary as the plot gets a bit goofy- something about the creature taking the information from the victim’s brain and the victims subsequently turning into zombies- it doesn’t make a whole lot of sense.